Martian-Engineering/volt/README.md

 # Volt

-**A terminal-based AI coding agent with Lossless Context Management.
-Research preview.**
+**A terminal-based AI coding agent with Lossless Context Management.**

+This is a research preview from Voltropy.
 For full details, read the [LCM technical paper](papers.voltropy.com/LCM).

 ---
 ## What is Volt?